 their compensation and is not acting on your behalf as a fiduciary.

 If you have a choice between an advisor that is committed to putting your interests first and one who is not, it would make sense to select the fiduciary, if all other characteristics are similar.
 Likewise, if you currently use the services of an advisor, you should know whether that individual is committed to a fiduciary standard.
 If they are not, you should make sure that they fully disclose to you all of their sources of income, so that you may judge whether any conflict of interest exists in the advice they provide to you.

 A stock broker who receives a commission for products that they recommend to you is not a fiduciary.
 Stock brokers must meet the lower "suitability" standard of responsibility to you.
 This standard says that they must assure that their recommendation is suitable for you, but it still may be influenced by a commission or other arrangement that is in their interest.
 Stock brokers may also offer advisory accounts in which they are acting as a Registered Investment Advisor.
 When they do, they should also rise to the fiduciary standard.

 There can also be mixed arrangements where a broker's representative maintains an advisory account relationship with you, but also sells you financial products, such as an annuity, and receives a commission.
 Technically, the former relationship must be a fiduciary one, the latter is not.
-Alternatively, the DOL requires best interest for retirement accounts, but not for reqular accounts.
 We question how a person can act as a fiduciary one moment and not the next.
 Placing a client's interest first should be a permanent mindset, not something that is turned on and off depending on the situation.

 Jason Zweig, writing for the Wall Street Journal describes the issue this way,